netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    * Permit traffic from R&D BYOD of employees, destined to R&D employees' devices.

-   * Deny traffic from R&D BYOD employees, destined to finance servers located in the enterprise DC network.
+   * Deny traffic from R&D BYOD of employees, destined to finance servers located in the enterprise DC network.

    The following example illustrates configuring the SDN controller